 Power is likewise a value in a cooperating group, but it must be power not merely used for the good of all, but to some extent controlled by all and thus actually shared.
 Only as so controlled and so shared is power attended by the responsibility which makes it safe for its possessors.
 Only on this basis does power over other men permit the free choices on their part which are essential to full moral life.
 (Tufts, 1918, p.
-22 f.).
+22 f.)

+Elaborating on this line of discussion, Tufts writes:

 As regards the actual efficiency of a cooperating group, it may be granted that its powers are not so rapidly mobilized.
 In small, homogeneous groups, the loss of time is small; in large groups the formation of public opinion and the conversion of this into action is still largely a problem rather than an achievement.
 New techniques have to be developed, and it may be that for certain military tasks the military technique will always be more efficient.
 To the cooperative group, however, this test will not be the ultimate ethical test.
-It will rather con- sider the possibilities of substituting for war other activities in which cooperation is superior.
+It will rather consider the possibilities of substituting for war other activities in which cooperation is superior.
 And if the advocate of war insists that war as such is the most glorious and desirable type of life, cooperation may perhaps fail to convert him.
-But it may hope to create a new order whose excellence shall be justified of her children.
-(Tufts, 1918, p.
-23 f.)
+But it may hope to create a new order whose excellence shall be justified of her children (Tufts, 1918, p.
+23 f.).

-Tufts is fully aware of the problem of the size of a system.
-His remark points towards a practical challenge, i.e. the systems’ size, which could be handled productively without too much corrosive effects, a challenge we will later discuss in the pragmatic’s section (see also Ulrich, 1991).
+Tufts is fully aware of the fact that system size can give rise to problems.
+His remark points towards seeing this as a practical challenge that can be handled productively without too many corrosive effects; we discuss this issue below in the section on pragmatics (Section 5) (see also Ulrich, 1991).

 An ethics of cooperation must illuminate the question of why and how human actors decide to solve problems jointly.
-We want to expand our proposal of seeing cooperation on a continuum from “weak” to “strong”.
-A weak form of cooperation would be given when the actors are forced to act according to somebody’s intentions.
-A strong form of cooperation would be characterized by a deliberate act of decision making, coming to an agreement and eventually work on joint problem solving.
+We address it by expanding our proposal of seeing cooperation on a continuum from “weak” to “strong:” a weak form of cooperation is present when actors are coaxed to act according to another person’s intentions, whereas a strong form is characterized by each actor’s deliberate act of decision making, coming to an agreement with the others, and eventually working on joint problem solving.

-In the middle there is a form of cooperation, where the leader listens to the suggestions of the group/others, but decides at the end.
-The group has only a socalled votum consultativum (only consultancy), not a votum deliberativum (right to decide by majority or other established rules).
+Between these two extremes lies a form of cooperation in which the leader listens to the groups’ suggestions, but still makes the final decision.
+The group has only a so-called votum consultativum (it must be consulted), not a votum deliberativum (it has no right to decide by majority or other established rules).

-Even a strong form of cooperation could be in the rational interest of both actors, therefore we do not need any driving force like altruism.
-What we need conceptually is a sufficient overlap of the perception, that the outcome and the way of joint action is considering the interest of both.
-This is what usually is expressed by the term “trust”.
-Trust is an expression for the assumption that outcome and means of doing things jointly will be (sufficiently) beneficial to all involved actors.
-“Cooperative action (...) unlocks options through trust by reducing complexity for actions that would have remained unlikely and unattractive without trust, i.e. would not have found favor” (Luhmann, 1979, our translation from the German edition p.
+Since a strong form of cooperation can be in the rational interest of both actors, we do not need an additional driving force, such as altruism, to explain it.
+Rather, we conceptually require a sufficient overlap of the perception that the process and outcome of the joint action is considering the interests of both actors.
+This is usually expressed by the term “trust,” which refers to the assumption that the means and results of doing things jointly will be (sufficiently) beneficial to all actors involved.
+“Cooperative action [...] unlocks options through trust by reducing complexity for actions that would have remained unlikely and unattractive without trust, i.e., would not have found favor” (Luhmann, 1979, authors' translation of the German edition, p.
 30).